qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Gap check exceptions
 ....................

+Sometimes it is desirable to keep gaps inside an area that otherwise is fully covered by polygons.
+For example, a land use layer may have acceptable holes for lakes.
 It is possible to define areas, which are ignored in the gap check.
-For example, a land use layer may have acceptable holes for lakes.
+Since inside these areas gaps are allowed, we will further refer to them as *Allowed Gaps Areas*.

-In the options for the gap checks under Allowed Gaps, an *allowed gaps layer* can be defined.
-On this additional layer, acceptable gaps are managed.
+In the options for the gap checks under :guilabel:`Allowed Gaps`, an *Allowed Gaps layer* can be configured.

---image:: img/acceptable_gaps.png

-Whenever the gap check is executed, any gap which is covered by a polygon from the *allowed gaps layer* is ignored.
+Whenever the gap check is executed, gaps which are covered by the *Allowed Gaps Layer* are not reported as topology errors.

-If a buffer size is specified, the polygons will be buffered with an additional size in map units.
-This allows for the check to be more robust for small changes in the borders of allowed gaps.
+It is also possible to configure an additional :guilabel:`Buffer`.
+This buffer is applied to each polygon on the *Allowed Gaps Layer*.
+This makes it possible to make the tests less susceptible to small changes on outlines at the borders of gaps.

-When *allowed gaps* are enabled, an additional fix *Add Allowed Gap* for detected gap errors is available.
-If this fix is applied for a gap, a new polygon with the shape of the gap will be added to the *allowed gaps layer*.
+When *Allowed Gaps* are enabled, an additional fix :guilabel:`Add Allowed Gap` for detected gap errors is available in the geometry validation dock, where gaps are reported during digitizing.
+If the :guilabel:`Add Allowed Gap` fix is activated a new polygon with the geometry of the detected gap is inserted on the *Allowed Gaps Layer*.
+This makes it possible to quickly flag gaps as allowed.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.